Human Trafficking Task Forces

 The SAFE Center is an initiative of the University of Maryland Strategic Partnership: MPowering the State – a collaboration between the University of Maryland, Baltimore (UMB) and the University of Maryland, College Park (UMCP).
 MPower leverages the sizable strengths and complementary missions of both institutions to strengthen Maryland’s innovation economy, advance interdisciplinary research, create opportunities for students, and solve important problems for the people of Maryland and the nation.
 Working together, UMB and UMCP achieve innovation and impact through collaboration.

-As an initiative of MPowering the State, the SAFE Center is housed under the University of Maryland, Baltimore and the University of Maryland, College Park—where we are part of the School of Public Health.
+As an initiative of MPowering the State, the SAFE Center is housed under the University of Maryland, College Park and the University of Maryland, Baltimore, where we are part of the Graduate School.
 The SAFE Center’s mission has been enhanced by contributing research and program expertise from the University of Maryland’s School of Social Work, School of Dentistry, School of Law, and School of Nursing on the Baltimore campus and the School of Public Policy, Robert H. Smith School of Business, College of Education, College of Arts and Humanities, and College of Behavioral and Social Sciences on the College Park campus.

 The SAFE Center regularly hosts students as interns and graduate assistants from neighboring universities.
 Working under the supervision of our staff, these undergraduate, Masters, and Ph.D. students help us provide client services, develop programs and curricula, and conduct outreach and research.